 2. Generate Tracking URL

 Under the publisher name of that network, the app marketer generates a unique tracking URL which includes the click parameters required for accurate conversion tracking in both systems.
 This include affiliate ID, offer ID, and transaction ID.
 These parameters can be added manually or by using the “Optional Tracking Parameters” tool.

-3. Setting Up an Offer:
+3. Setting Up an Offer

 The network using HasOffers creates an offer for the mobile app they wish to promote.
 They follow the same steps as creating any other offer, but they enter the URL provided by the mobile app marketer (making sure the correct parameters are appended), and the set the Conversion Tracking method to “Server Postback w/ Transaction ID.”

-4. Conversion Tracking:
+4. Conversion Tracking

 Once an offer is created in HasOffers, the network is able to generate a server postback to provide the mobile app marketer.
-This server postback will notify the HasOffers system in a conversion has been recorded in MobileAppTracking.
+This server postback will notify the HasOffers system when a conversion has been recorded in MobileAppTracking.

 App marketers can quickly create new server postbacks for their partners by navigating to the Server Postbacks page under the Publisher’s tab and clicking “ADD SERVER POSTBACK.”